Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdint.md

 ## Conversions from integer

-The desired type must be unambiguous.
+The function responsible for type conversion is overloaded, it has the same parameter but different return type, so to use it, the desired type must be unambiguous.

 ### To real number